The Cheesecake Factory Red Velvet Cheesecake has been a long-requested recipe for CopyKat.com. I am proud to add this recipe to the blog.

 Many recipes online that are copycat versions miss the fact that this cheesecake layer is actually in here twice, not just once.
 Now to make this happen you may need to purchase a kitchen scale so you equally measure out the cheesecake batter evenly.
 I personally love my Escali Kitchen Scale.
-I used this one in cooking school, and it is super easy to use, and it can take a lot of use.
+I used this one in cooking school.
+It is super easy to use and can take a lot of use.

 Since the contrast between the red cake and pale cheesecake is so striking, it will look best if each layer is the same thickness.
 If you don’t own a kitchen scale, consider getting one so you can weigh the batters to divide them exactly in half.